thanumalyan/C-Programs-KN-King-Book/README.md.txt

 - Chapter 5 — Completed
 - Chapter 6 — Completed
 - Chapter 7 — Completed
-- Chapter 8 — Completed
+- Chapter 8 — Completed (Need to polish some programs and need to complete few leftovers later)
 - Chapter 9 — Currently doing

 Each program contains the original exercise/question as comments